 In 2015, approximately 51 million hospital patients in the US were treated with an injectable opioid.(1)

-Despite the availability of non-opioid options for pain management, high doses of IV opioid are still required for millions of hospital patients in order to facilitate their recovery and reduce the likelihood of their acute pain evolving into chronic pain.
+Despite the availability of non-opioid options for pain management, high doses of IV opioids are still required for millions of hospital patients in order to facilitate their recovery and reduce the likelihood of their acute pain evolving into chronic pain.
 Conventional IV opioids, such as morphine, hydromorphone, and fentanyl, are still considered to be the most effective injectable analgesics available for managing moderate-to-severe acute pain in the hospital.
 However, use of these products is limited by adverse effects such as respiratory depression, sedation, nausea, and vomiting.(2,3,4) There remains a significant unmet need in the hospital setting for an effective, rapidly-acting injectable analgesic with better safety and tolerability than found in existing opioids.
 The unmet need for a better option is particularly high in patients with comorbidities that elevate their risk of developing opioid-related adverse effects (ORAEs) and/or who are undergoing specific procedures where ORAEs can compromise recovery.

 1. IMS Charge Detail Master hospital claims database 2014